wp-plugins/simple-e-commerce-shopping-cart/readme.txt

 1. Unzip and Upload the folder simple-e-commerce-shopping-cart.zip to the '/wp-content/plugins/' directory using the wordpress plugin menu.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings menu and configure General settings, Email and currency etc.
+3. Go to Settings menu and configure General settings,paypal settings, Email and currency etc.
 4. Go to the Add/Edit Products page and add your product details to the database.
 5. Use the trigger text to add a product to a post or page where u want it to appear.